Nicolas-Reyland/Chaikin3D/README.md

 ![full triangle chaikin with coeff 3](pics/full-triangle-chaikin-cc-3.png)

-*The "solid" statement means that the alpha value of the triangles has been set to 1.0 (no transparency)*
+*The "solid" statement means that the alpha value of the triangles has been set to 1.0 (no transparency).*

 ### Bigger meshes